 2 – Copy and Verify

-Accessible from the File menu, this powerful yet simple tool copies data from a physical exhibit (such as an optical disc or USB device) into a folder of your choice and verifies the hash values of the original files are the same as those of the copied files.
+Accessible from the File menu, this powerful yet simple tool copies data from a physical exhibit (such as an optical disc or USB device) into a folder of your choice.
+It verifies the hash values of the original files are the same as those of the copied files.
 A log containing a list of all the copied files and verified hash values is automatically created for you to maintain integrity and chain of custody.
 The perfect tool for accredited digital forensic labs!

 For more information, please check: Amped FIVE Update 13609: Introducing the Copy and Verify Tool and More Updated Features.